VikramBharadwaj1995/VikramBharadwaj1995/README.md

 - 👋 Hi, I’m @VikramBharadwaj1995
-- 👀 I’m interested in Machine Learning, Data Science and Analytics
+- 👀 Specializing in COmputer Vision
-- 🌱 I’m currently learning decision theory and statistics
+- 🌱 I’m currently working as a researcher at MCADS Lab under Ehsan ELhamifar.
 - 📫 How to reach me  - vikrambharadwaj1995@gmail.com

 <!---